-If an order dissolving a marriage or civil union is made by the Registrar on this application, it takes effect as a final order at the expiration of 1 month from the date on which it is made.
+If an order dissolving a marriage or civil union is made by the Registrar, it takes effect as a final order at the expiration of 1 month from the date on which it is made.

 However, if there is a change of circumstances between the time of the filing of the application and the date on which the order takes effect, either party may seek a hearing at any time before the order takes effect as a final order.
-If that happens, the order does not take effect while the hearing is pending.
-If the order is then confirmed by the Family Court, the order takes effect as a final order on the confirmation of the order by the Family Court.
-If the order is quashed or set aside by the Family Court, the order does not take effect as a final order.
+If that happens, the order does not take effect as a final order.

-Form FP 14

-Affidavit to accompany joint application for order dissolving marriage or civil union

-Section 38(2)(d), Family Proceedings Act 1980
+Form FP 12 Affidavit to accompany application by one party for order dissolving marriage or civil union Section 38(2)(d), Family Proceedings Act 1980

 In the Family Court FAM No:

 at[place]

-[pidooj

 [full name]

 [address]

-[occupation]

-Applicant
+[occupation] Applicant

 [full name]

 [address]

-[occupation]
+[occupation] Respondent(s)

-Applicant

-notice), its date, the Act under v ment (including whether it is made with or without which the document is filed, and, in the case of an e of the deponent in whose support it is filed.]
+[Set out full description of document (including whet notice), its date, the Act under which the document is affidavit or affirmation, the name of the deponent in v s filed, and, in the case of an

-Affidavit of

-[name]

-in support of Joint Applicat ion for Order Dissolving Marriage or Civil Union

-(Fam nily Proceedings Act 1980)

-dated

-This document is filed by

-[name and address for service, number of the acting lawyer.] and, if filed by lawyers, the name and telephone